Supreme Court rules against Andy Warhol's estate in copyright dispute over Prince image

 In the past, the Supreme Court has allowed fair use if the work is "transformative," that is, if it "adds something new, with a further purpose or different character, altering the first with new expression, meaning or message."
 The law also considers whether the use of a work is for commercial or noncommercial use.

-The question before the court in the battle between Goldsmith and Warhol's foundation was whether the first fair-use factor under federal copyright law — "the purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit educational purposes — favored the foundation's commercial licensing to Conde Nast.
+The question before the court in the battle between Goldsmith and Warhol's foundation was whether the first factor courts consult when a party invokes the fair-use defense under federal copyright law — "the purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit educational purposes" — favored the foundation's commercial licensing to Conde Nast.

 The court said it did not.